Master Localized Numbers in 5 Minutes

 • In JavaScript, use the Intl.NumberFormat, while NumberFormat works for Java.

-• When possible, let users choose their preferred format for display and ensure it covers major variations.
+• When possible let users choose their preferred format for display and make sure it covers major variations.

 Units of measurement localization

-The units of measurement we use to describe length, weight, volume, temperature, and more, are deeply rooted in history, culture, and scientific conventions.
-While the metric system is widely accepted across many nations, other systems such as the imperial and US customary units are predominant in the United States, Myanmar, and Liberia.
+The units of measurement we use to describe length, weight, volume, temperature and more are deeply rooted in history, culture and scientific conventions.
+While the metric system is widely accepted across many countries, other systems like imperial and US customary units are prevalent in United States, Myanmar and Liberia.

 Notable differences in units of measurement across various regions include: